 The following conclusions can be drawn depending on the number of members in the SMSF.

 Single member SMSF - cleanest approach is to have a single director company as the trustee so no other parties are involved.
 It is important to ensure that there is a Will which will appoint an executor as the new director of the trustee company to handle the SMSF on the member’s death.

 Two member SMSF - either individual or corporate trustee structure will work, and the decision will hinge more on whether trustees wish to pay a little more for the running of the trustee company and the perceived benefits of the structure.
 A preference toward a corporate trustee would exist if the SMSF had real property as one of its investments

 Three, four, five or six member SMSFs - while legally either trustee structure is suitable, given the practical issues it is more likely to lean towards the use of a corporate trustee.
 This also makes some aspects simpler if the multi-member fund ends up splitting.
 This could occur particularly if the members are constructed from multiple couples, who’s objectives may diverge, or parents and children.
 As the children become older we see them seeking greater control in the running of the SMSF.

 You also may be required to use a corporate trustee if the membership exceeds four as it is not permitted to exceed four individual trustees under some state trustee Acts.

 If you're a trustee or considering becoming one, the structure of your SMSF - either an individual or a corporate trustee - is one of the first important decisions to make.

-For more information on whether a corporate trustee is the right option for you, register for our FREE webinar on Tuesday 28 September.
-We'll explore the benefits in more detail and give you some practical guidance on how to move to a corporate trustee structure, watch the recording of our free webinar 'The benefits of a corporate trustee structure in an SMSF'.
+For more information on whether a corporate trustee is the right option for you and some practical guidance on how to move to a corporate trustee structure, watch the recording of our free webinar 'The benefits of a corporate trustee structure in an SMSF'.
 Access here.